CalyxOS/calyxos.org/pages/about/index.md

 When you use a phone with CalyxOS:

 * you are empowered by the combined expertise of the Internet privacy community
+* 'de-googled' Android. does not put your data in google's cloud or constantly report your location to google
-* phone calls are encrypted so nobody can listen in
+* phone calls are opportunistically encrypted so nobody can listen in
+* you are warned when you make or receive an unencrypted phone call
 * text messages are encrypted and a timer can be set so they disappear
+* advertising and trackers blocked via DuckDuckGo Browser and DuckDuckGo as default search provider
-* web browsing is anonymized
+* web browsing is anonymized via Tor Browser
-* advertising trackers are blocked
-* built-in free "Virtual Private Network" services protect you from being spied on
+* built-in free "Virtual Private Network" services from trusted organizations protect you from being spied on
 * your phone is receiving regular, timely, automatic security updates
 * your data is backed up with strong encryption to your personal cloud server or to USB storage